rscottlundgren/tiny-yellow-cabs/README.md

 ![Month Errors](./docs/img/002_tyc_month_errors.jpg)

+For the sake of this example, let's say the User has entered April / Apr as their month.

 **Hold on, wait... why 91 days?
 Why not 60 days?**
 Good question!
 It's July 7, 2023 today and looking at the [NYC “Yellow Taxi” Trips Data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) site the most recent available month is April 2023, which means there's a two month difference (May & June) between today (July) and the most recent available month.
 If the program were to calculate a 61 days difference (the extra day is just a nice buffer to give to the TLC), then if I entered, May 2023 as my month and year into the program, we would get a result of 67 days.
 That's more than 61 but May isn't available on the NYC "Yellow Taxi" Trips Data site today (sadly).
 This means the program needs to build in an extra 30 days (30 + 61 = 91) to accommodate for that two month period between the current date and the most recent available data.